Texas Unlawful Possession of a Firearm & Unlawful Carrying Weapon (UCW)

 (c) An offense under this section is a felony of the third degree if the offense is committed on any premises licensed or issued a permit by this state for the sale of alcoholic beverages.

-What is the status of my License to Carry (LTC) after my DWI arrest?
+What is the status of my License to Carry (LTC) after my Unlawful Possession of a Firearm?

-Whenever a person faces Class A or B misdemeanor charges or felony charges, Texas DPS will suspend your License to Carry a handgun.
+Whenever you face Class A or B misdemeanor charge or felony charge, Texas DPS will suspend your License to Carry a handgun.
 That suspension lasts until dismissal of the charges.

 Texas Government Code § 411.187(a)(1) and (c)(3):